chewyiting/MTBCPhyDyn/README.md

 # MTBCPhyDyn
 Phylodynamic simulations and inference of inter-species Mycobacterium spp transmission.

+determ_asymm.R
+Deterministic approximations of tree asymmetry metrics for a two-host SI model, adopted from Frost & Volz (2013).
+Metrics modelled are: i) normalized number of cherries, ii) normalized Sackin's index, and iii) assortativity coefficient.

 stochasticsim.R
 Simulating transmission in a two-host SI model using the adaptivetau R package.